Stade Français: The re-build

-Under the guidance of Pascal Papé, a former player with Stade Français Paris and former captain of the French national team, the club adopted a cross-team approach to youth and professional development (from 14 years of age to career change: a cross-club approach with the teams, feedback, long-term monitoring).
+Under the guidance of Pascal Papé, a former player with Stade Français Paris and former captain of the France national team, the club adopted a cross-team approach to youth and professional development (from 14 years of age to career change: a cross-club approach with the teams, feedback, long-term monitoring).
 Players' career development was re-analysed in the search for systematic performance, with more discipline and more expected on a daily basis.
 Preparation for the 2018–2019 season marked a clear-cut change, especially in players' physical preparation and the implementation of a new game plan.

 Brand repositioning and new logo

 Another one of Dr. Wild's priorities was to reposition the brand and redesign the club logo to mark the transition and open up a new chapter in the club's history.
 To crystallise the 135-year old love story with Paris, Stade Français Paris added "Paris" to its crest, while keeping the shape.
 The colour pink was kept, as a symbol of the difference between the club and its creativity; the lightning bolts, representing the club's roots, were changed, and now symbolise dynamism and reconquest.

 The new sport project and the new logo were both an homage to the club's prestigious past and a call for new ambition: the (R)evolution was presented at Stade Jean-Bouin on 16 May 2018, the anniversary of the first Top 14 title win in the Guazzini era (in 1998, versus Perpignan).
 During the event, which brought together several thousand people, former Stade Français Paris players were honoured and the club's new goals for the coming 5 years were presented.